Overview

 The Department of Music at Berkeley is one of the oldest and most prominent in the country, bringing together a renowned group of composers, scholars, and performers.
 The graduate program is ranked among the top in the nation.
 The department offers the MA/PhD and the PhD degrees (for those who have previously completed the masters degree) in composition and scholarship, the latter with options in musicology and in ethnomusicology.
 The Music Department does not offer a terminal MA degree.
 The program provides graduate students with a solid mastery of their discipline while cultivating a sense of intellectual and creative independence.
 Students are free to explore related fields of study both within the music program itself and in the larger university.
 Graduates of the Music Department play prominent roles in distinguished musical institutions across the nation and abroad.

 Students are supported by both fellowships and teaching opportunities.
-A typical funding package consists of tuition plus an income of at least $34,000 per year guaranteed for five years (MA/PhD) or four years (PhD), as well as funding for one summer.
-Additional support for summers and research travel is available by application.
+A typical funding package consists of tuition plus an income of at least $34,000 per year guaranteed for five years (MA/PhD) or four years (PhD).
+A final year of financial support at similar levels is available through the Doctoral Completion Fellowship offered through the Graduate Division.
+Additional support for research travel is available by application.

 Concentration Areas